India's 'Common Man' cartoonist RK Laxman dead at 93

 Laxman’s Common Man character, often described as holding up a mirror to India’s democracy, spawned a television sitcom, was the mascot for an airline and featured on a postage stamp.

-In 2005, Laxman was awarded the Padma Vibhushan, India’s second-highest civilian honour.
-(Reporting by Tony Tharakan; Editing by Gareth Jones)
+In 2005, Laxman was awarded the Padma Vibhushan, India’s second-highest civilian honor.